< Back

 34th Annual Scientific Meeting proceedings

-Hypoxia-Inducible Factor-1 (HIF-1α) as a biomarker for Brachycephalic Obstructive Airway Syndrome
+Hypoxia-Inducible Factor-1 as a Biomarker for Brachycephalic Obstructive Airway Syndrome

 Oliveira MES1, Matos SLB1, Tasso JB1, Stabile AM2, Facin AC1, Rein A1, Fabris IA1, Gargaglioni LHB1, Moraes PC1